livey/machine-learning-checklist/deep-learning-QA.md

         * hierachical
         - [ ] label embbeding
         - [ ] metric learning
+      * after soft-max + cross entropy v.s. mse
+        * cross entropy is convex, mse is not convex
+        * gradient vanishing together with sigmoid
     * computational stability
+      * output subtract the maximal one will increase the stability (exp large value will cause overflow)
       * if feature -> (soft)->probability -> cross-entropy, 1/p_i will not be stable
       * soft-max should see as a whole
     * why not max (max operation is not differentiable, max results in only optimizing one neuron, soft-max simultaneously max target and supressed un-target)